askSayyam/CrisisLens/README.md

 ##  Demo

-A short demonstration of the application is available below.
+A short demonstration of the application is available below it can be downloaded by clicking on the link and view as RAW

 📹 **Demo Video:** [Demo/CrisisLens-Demo.mp4](Demo/CrisisLens-Demo.mp4)